 In 2007, Professional Bull Riders Inc. moved its multi-million-dollar world headquarters from Colorado Springs to the Historic Arkansas Riverwalk, a 32-acre “urban waterfront experience” that includes both corporate offices and retail space.
 Since then, the sport of professional bull riding has grown exponentially, earning national television coverage on CBS and the CBS Sports Network and bringing new recognition to Pueblo.

 EVRAZ Pueblo (formerly known as the Colorado Fuel and Iron Company) is a specialty product mini-mill that produces seamless pipe as well as rail, rod and coiled reinforcing bar, and semi-finished products made to customer specifications.

-Midwest Fabrication & Steel is a third-generation, family-owned business that has produced structural steel components for over 85 years.
-It has supplied steel for U.S. aircraft carriers and destroyers, as well as the Royal Gorge Bridge—the world’s highest suspension bridge, located in nearby Cañon City.
+Midwest Fabrication & Steel is a third-generation, family-owned business that has produced structural steel components for more than 85 years.
+It has supplied steel for U.S. aircraft carriers and destroyers, as well as the Royal Gorge Bridge, the world’s highest suspension bridge, in nearby Cañon City.